 - 9:45 p.m.
 Stretch the sides of the dough to the center, working it all the way around for about 10 folds.

-- Put it in the oiled bowl and cover it with the plastic wrap for 8 to 12 hours.
+- Put it in the oiled bowl and cover it with plastic wrap for 8 to 12 hours.

 - Preheat the oven and remove the dough the next morning at 7:45 a.m.
 Lightly sprinkle flour over your working surface and shape the dough into a tight ball by pulling the outsides to the center and pulling it tightly toward you using the friction of a counter or a cutting board and let it rest for 30 minutes.